Duncan Barrett: Podcasts

-Theatre work
+Teaching

+Barrett taught courses on memoir and life-writing in Lewes, and at book festivals including the Jersey Festival of Words and the Guernsey Literary Festival.

+In 2022, Barrett taught an online course for Domestika entitled "Writing a Non-fiction Book: Capture Real-life Experiences".

+Acting and directing

 Barrett previously worked as an actor and theatre director.
-He trained at Central School of Speech and Drama, graduating in 2006.
-In 2007 he played John Walker in Eastern Angles' production of Arthur Ransome's We Didn't Mean to Go to Sea and was praised for "neatly avoid[ing] any jolly hockeysticks".
-In 2011 he played W. T. Tutte in the BBC's Code-breakers and in 2012 he played Paul Winder in National Geographic's Locked up Abroad.
+In 2003, he played Berowne in Love's Labour's Lost.
+In 2004, he directed All's Well That Ends Well at the Edinburgh Festival Fringe.
+In 2005 he played the title role in Shakespeare's Richard II at the festival.
+He played Frederick in a production of Aphra Behn's The Rover at the Edinburgh Fringe in 2006.
+Barrett is the director of the short film Exit Strategy (2010), adapted from Shakespeare's Troilus and Cressida.
+In 2007 he played John Walker in Eastern Angles' production of Arthur Ransome's We Didn't Mean to Go to Sea.
+In 2011 he played W. T. Tutte in the BBC's Code-breakers: Bletchley Park's Lost Heroes and in 2012 he played Paul Winder in National Geographic's Locked up Abroad.

-Barrett has often worked on the plays of Shakespeare and other dramatists.
-He is the director of the short film Exit Strategy (2010), adapted from Shakespeare's Troilus and Cressida.
-He played Frederick in a production of Aphra Behn's The Rover at the Edinburgh Fringe 2006.
-The previous year he played the title role in Shakespeare's Richard II at the festival.
-In 2004, he directed All's Well That Ends Well at the festival, with a cast including Joe Thomas of The Inbetweeners.